przemyslawbak/OHLC_Candlestick_Patterns/README.md

 ## Example usage

 The example of use is prepared for a console application in the .NET 7.0 framework using sample data placed in a file in GitHub Gist.

+To use this package please install latest NuGet version from: https://www.nuget.org/packages/OHLC_Candlestick_Patterns

 ```
 using Candlestick_Patterns;
 using Newtonsoft.Json;